 Check Your Internet Connection Is Working

-If your Alexa is showing as Offline then you can try the following to fix it:
+If your Alexa’ internet connection is showing as offline you can try the following to fix it:

-- If a reboot of the Echo device doesn't fix the problem you need to check your internet/ wifi connection.
+If a reboot of the Echo device doesn’t fix the Alexa red ring problem you need to check your internet/ wi fi connection.

-If other devices are not connected to the internet then you can try rebooting you router.
+If other devices are not connected to the internet then try rebooting your wi fi network router.
 If this doesnt work then you need to check physical cables connected to your router.
 If the problem persists then you may need to contact your internet provider.